DUI Lawyer in Norristown, PA

 DUI Lawyer Steven E. Kellis provides free case reviews to those facing charges.
 Please call our office today at (215) 977-4183 to schedule your free consultation.

-When you sign the application for your driver’s license, you are agreeing to submit to any request for chemical testing to determine your blood alcohol content (BAC).
+When you sign the application for your driver’s license, you agree to submit any request for chemical testing to determine your blood alcohol content (BAC).
 “Chemical testing” refers to blood, breath, or urine testing upon suspicion that you were driving drunk.

-This is known as “implied consent,” and it applies to you even if you were unaware that it existed.
+This is known as “implied consent,” which applies to you even if you were unaware it existed.
 If you refuse the police officer’s request to submit to chemical testing, you could face far more severe consequences.
-Refusing a breath, blood, or urine test could result in a suspension of your driver’s license, and you could be faced with the highest BAC penalties.
+Refusing a breath, blood, or urine test could result in your driver’s license suspension, and you could be faced with the highest BAC penalties.

-The penalties for a DUI conviction in Pennsylvania vary depending upon whether you have prior offenses, whether you caused an accident, and how high your blood alcohol content (BAC) was.
+The penalties for a DUI conviction in Pennsylvania vary depending on whether you have prior offenses, whether you caused an accident, and how high your blood alcohol content (BAC) was.

 If your blood alcohol content is found to be above the legal limit (.08 percent) or if police have other evidence to prove you are intoxicated, you could face fines, the suspension of your driver’s license, the required use of an ignition interlock device, and even incarceration.
 You’ll also have a criminal record.